Gaza plan phase two: US to discuss Hamas disarmament, Israeli withdrawal

 They welcomed the establishment of the Palestinian technocratic committee set to administer the Gaza Strip and said it would be led by Ali Shaath, a former deputy minister in the PA.

-The technocratic committee will be tasked with providing public services to the more than 2 million Palestinians in Gaza, but it faces towering challenges and unanswered questions, including about its operations and financing.
+The technocratic committee will be tasked with providing public services to the more than two million Palestinians in Gaza, but it faces towering challenges and unanswered questions, including about its operations and financing.

 The United Nations has estimated that reconstruction will cost more than $50bn.
 The process is expected to take years, and little money has been pledged so far.